OpenGammaProject/Open-Gamma-Detector/software/README.md

 Please have a look at the `USER SETTINGS` in the Arduino sketch.
 You might need to change the default display parameters, such as I2C address, screen width and height depending on what display you are using.

-Flash the Pico by choosing the `Raspberry Pi Pico` under `Tools/Board/Raspberry Pi RP2040 Boards` and then selecting `Flash Size: 2MB (Sketch: 1MB, FS: 1MB)`, leaving everything else at the default value.
+Flash the Pico by choosing the `Raspberry Pi Pico 2` under `Board: Raspberry Pi Pico/RP2040` and then selecting `Flash Size: 4MB (Sketch: 1MB, FS: 3MB)`, leaving everything else at the default value.
 You can then press the big `Upload` button.

 You can also try to **overclock** the device if you want.
 You cannot destroy anything as far as I know, so be experimental.
 The worst thing that can happen is the Pico locking up and you needing to reflash it by holding the `BOOTSEL` button.
-Mine ran stable at up to 225 with reduced core voltage and 250 MHz with the default voltage (almost double the stock clock!!!) and that had actually significantly improved the [detector dead time](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer/log/213190-pico-performance-improvements).
-Also flashing with `-Ofast` enabled also improved performance for me.
+Mine ran stable at up to 250 MHz with reduced core voltage (66% increase from stock!!!) and that will actually significantly improve the detector dead time as well.
+Also flashing with `-Ofast` enabled improved performance for me too.
+There is a more detailed comparison on this [for the Pico 1 on Hackaday](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer/log/213190-pico-performance-improvements), performance changes might be different for the Pico 2 though.

 ## Serial Interface